microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Student/Challenge06.md

 You will deploy a **[FHIR Anonymization ADF pipeline](https://github.com/microsoft/Tools-for-Health-Data-Anonymization/blob/master/docs/FHIR-anonymization.md#anonymize-fhir-data-using-azure-data-factory)** to de-identify FHIR data.
 You will run a PowerShell **[script](https://github.com/microsoft/Tools-for-Health-Data-Anonymization/tree/master/FHIR/src/Microsoft.Health.Fhir.Anonymizer.R4.AzureDataFactoryPipeline)** to create an ADF pipeline that reads data from a source container in Azure Blob storage and writes the outputted anonymized data to a destination containter in Azure Blob storage.

-To test the FHIR Anonymization pipeline, you can to call the **[$export endpoint](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/export-data#calling-the-export-endpoint)** in FHIR service to export FHIR data into a blob storage container inside the storage account for the Anonymization pipeline.
+To test the FHIR Anonymization pipeline, call the **[$export endpoint](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/export-data#calling-the-export-endpoint)** in FHIR service to export FHIR data into a blob storage container inside the storage account for the Anonymization pipeline.
 Alternatively, you can directly upload the test Synthea generated FHIR Bundles to the container.

 - **Setup ADF pipeline configuration for anonymization**
     - Download or Clone the **[Tools-for-Health-Data-Anonymization](https://github.com/microsoft/Tools-for-Health-Data-Anonymization)** GitHub repo